 You can add decorating sprinkles in holiday or any theme colors.

 Add chopped nuts.

 Add nuts for some crunch and yum.
 These taste like turtle candies.

 Using the ice cube tray molds makes these uniform in size and shape.
 Add a variety of toppings and arrange them in a single layer in a small box.
 They'll look like they came from a candy store!

 Caramels are sticky and easier to remove if arranged so they don't touch each other and are stored on parchment or waxed paper.
 Wrap individual caramels in parchment or waxed paper or place in single layer on top of parchment/wax paper in covered container.
 Store in fridge or at a cool room temperature.
 They will lose their shape if they get too warm.
 Refrigerated caramels are too stiff to eat and should be brought to room temperature before eating.

 Caution about paper candy cups: I tried inserting the caramels into 2 different kinds of paper candy (mini muffin) cups with mixed results.
-The caramels stuck to one kind and were impossible to remove without making a mess; but they released fine from the other.
-These foil ones worked the best of the ones I tried.
-Cutting small pieces of parchment paper to set them on works even better.
+The caramels stuck to the regular paper kind and were impossible to remove without making a mess; but they released fine from foil or non-stick parchment liners.
+Cutting small pieces of parchment paper to set them on works, too.

 Here's the best part...biting into one of these gooey, chewy, creamy treats.
 SO, SO GOOD.
 Too good to be this easy!

 view on Amazon: non-stick mini muffin cups